julianhocker/Quali-Codes-Ontology/README.md

 |Keyword   |Keyword from a controlled vocabulary |   |text   |  |yes

 ## Publications
-These metadata help to identify the publication.
+These metadata help to identify the publication in which the coding schema was used.
 In my prototype I do not want to implement a complete literature management, only basic information, so people can find the publication.
+If you implement this ontology within a literature information system, you already have this information

 |Name   |Description   |Link to standard vocabulary   |type of field   |Justification/background|Required|
 |---|---|---|---|---|---|